aws-samples/serverless-patterns/apigw-lambda-cdk/README.md

 # Amazon API Gateway REST API with AWS Lambda proxy integration

 This pattern in CDK offers a boilerlate to generate an Amazon API Gateway REST API endpoint with a a greedy proxy ("{proxy+}") and "ANY" method from the specified path, meaning it will accept by default any method and any path.
-The lambda provided in TypeScript only returns the path.
+The Lambda function provided in TypeScript only returns the path.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-cdk